flaming-cl/flaming-cl.github.io/source/_posts/Inception-md.md

 **But why does React make the state of each render independent?**

 This is due to React's functional programming nature.
-By doing this, React ensures that, at any given moment, the component's state is immutable and consistent with its rendered output.
+By doing this, React ensures that, at any given moment, a component's state is immutable.
 This makes it easier for developers to predict the behavior of a React App.

+For example, by using `useEffect(() => {}, [])` to perform a certain operation, you're kind of telling React: "Hey, this hook's callback is just about the first render".
+So React, being a good friend and following the data immutability rule, happily hands over data only from that initial render to you.

 ### Fix stale closure in useEffect
 How to fix the issue in the timer code snippet, if we want the timer to log the latest count value?